Blog

 Read More

 Assumable Mortgage 101: How Can Someone Take over Your Mortgage?
-If you’ve ever asked the question, “Can someone else take over my mortgage?” you’re in luck.
+If you’ve ever asked the question, “Can someone else take over my mortgage?” you’re in luck.
 There is a way to allow someone else to take over responsibility for a mortgage.
-In real estate, these loans are known as “assumable loans.”
-Although they are not terribly…
+In real estate, these loans are known as “assumable loans,” and a home with an…

 Read More